Finite-volume scattering on the left-hand cut: Finite-volume formalism

-The kernel of Case 1 appears in our expression for the correlator in eq.~\eqref{eq:corr_skel}.
-Case 2 then arises from performing the $k^0$ contour integration leading to eq.~\eqref{eq:Cloop_intm} while Case 4, the angular momentum projection of Case 2, arises in eqs.~\eqref{eq:harm_proj_L} and \eqref{eq:harm_proj_R}.
-Finally, Case 5 arises from the on-shell separation discussed in subsection \ref{sec:os_subs}.
-Case 3, the on-shell but not-projected kernel, has not appeared in our analysis, but is useful as an intermediate step in understanding the analytic structure of its angular-momentum-projected counterpart.
+The most general case (Case 1) appears in our expression for the correlator in eq.~\eqref{eq:corr_skel}.
+The partially off-shell version (Case 2) then arises from performing the $k^0$ contour integration leading to eq.~\eqref{eq:Cloop_intm} while the angular momentum projection (Case 4) arises in eqs.~\eqref{eq:harm_proj_L} and \eqref{eq:harm_proj_R}.
+Finally, the fully on-shell and angular-momentum projected kernel (Case 5) arises from the separation discussed in subsection \ref{sec:os_subs}.
+Case 3 (the on-shell but not-projected kernel) has not appeared in our analysis, but is useful as an intermediate step in understanding the analytic structure of its angular-momentum-projected counterpart.

 The analytic continuation of the on-shell kernel below threshold has common features with that of the full scattering amplitude, discussed in section~\ref{sec:inf_vol_cut} and shown in figure~\ref{fig:complex_plane}(a).
 In particular, the single $t$- and $u$-channel pion exchanges are included in the kernel and give poles at $t = M_\pi^2$ and $u = M_\pi^2$.
 Similarly, multiple pion exchanges, also included in the kernel, lead to branch cuts.